-Additional Information Related to the Quarterly Spending Plan and Narrative
+Other Information Related to the State's Quarterly Spending Plan and Narrative Submissions

-CMS is clarifying that Illinois' next quarterly spending plan and narrative is due 75 days before the quarter beginning January 1, 2022.
-Please refer to SMDL $\frac{#21-003}{2}$ for information on the quarterly reporting process.
-Your state's quarterly spending plans and spending narratives should:
+At the state's discretion, Illinois may update the federal fiscal year 2022 quarter 3 spending plan and narrative submitted on February 1, 2022, based on the information in this letter.
+Please refer to SMDL #21-003 for information on the quarterly reporting process.
+Your state's quarterly spending plans and narratives should:

-- Describe how the state intends to sustain the activities it is implementing to enhance, expand, or strengthen HCBS under the Medicaid program including how the state intends to sustain its planned provider payment increases; - Provide information on the amount or percentage of any rate increase or additional payment per provider and the specific Medicaid authorities under which the state will be making those rate changes or payments; - Provide the additional information described above; - Clearly indicate if your state has or will be requesting approval for a change to an HCBS program and be specific about which HCBS program, which authority it operates under, and when you plan to request the change; - Provide projected and actual spending amounts for each of the state's planned activities to enhance, expand, or strengthen HCBS.
-In those projections, clearly identify if the state intends to draw down additional FFP for any activities, as well as the amount of state and federal share for any activities for which the state plans to claim additional FFP and whether those activities will be eligible for the HCBS increased FMAP under ARP section 9817; - Clearly indicate whether your state plans to pay for capital investments or ongoing internet connectivity costs as part of any activity to enhance, expand, or strengthen HCBS.
+- Describe how the state intends to sustain the activities it is implementing to enhance, expand, or strengthen HCBS under the Medicaid program including how the state intends to sustain its planned provider payment increases; - Provide information on the amount or percentage of any rate increase or additional payment per provider and the specific Medicaid authorities under which the state will be making those rate changes or payments; - Clearly indicate if your state has or will be requesting approval for a change to an HCBS program and be specific about which HCBS program, which authority it operates under, and when you plan to request the change;

+- Provide projected and actual spending amounts for each of the state's planned activities to enhance, expand, or strengthen HCBS.
+In those projections, clearly identify if the state intends to draw down FFP for any activities, as well as the amount of state and federal share for any activities for which the state plans to claim FFP and whether those activities will be eligible for the HCBS increased FMAP under ARP section 9817; - Clearly indicate whether your state plans to pay for capital investments or ongoing internet connectivity costs as part of any activity to enhance, expand, or strengthen HCBS.
 Capital investments and ongoing internet connectivity costs are permissible uses of funds to enhance, expand, or strengthen HCBS under section 9817 of the ARP.
 However, states must demonstrate how capital investments and ongoing internet connectivity costs would enhance, expand, or strengthen HCBS and ensure that capital investments will result in settings that are fully compliant with the home and community-based settings criteria.
-Further, approval of capital investments and ongoing internet connectivity costs in ARP section 9817 spending plans and narratives does not authorize such activities for FFP;

-- Provide updated information (as appropriate) on the status and details of the state's proposed activities to enhance, expand, or strengthen HCBS; and - Make other revisions needed to: update the amount of funds attributable to the increase in FMAP that the state has claimed and/or anticipates claiming between April 1, 2021, and March 31, 2022; update anticipated and/or actual expenditures for the state's activities to implement, to enhance, expand, or strengthen HCBS under the state Medicaid program between April 1, 2021, and March 31, 2024; update or modify the state's planned activities to enhance, expand, or strengthen HCBS; and report on the state's progress in implementing its planned activities to enhance, expand, or strengthen HCBS.
+Further, approval of capital investments and ongoing internet connectivity costs in ARP section 9817 spending plans and narratives does not authorize such activities for FFP; - Provide updated information (as appropriate) on the status and details of the state's proposed activities to enhance, expand, or strengthen HCBS; and - Make other revisions needed to: update the amount of funds attributable to the increase in FMAP that the state has claimed and/or anticipates claiming between April 1, 2021, and March 31, 2022; update anticipated and/or actual expenditures for the state's activities to implement, to enhance, expand, or strengthen HCBS under the state Medicaid program between April 1, 2021, and March 31, 2024; update or modify the state's planned activities to enhance, expand, or strengthen HCBS; and report on the state's progress in implementing its planned activities to enhance, expand, or strengthen HCBS.

-We extend our congratulations on this partial approval and look forward to working with you further throughout the implementation of ARP section 9817.
-Programmatic and financial questions and state HCBS quarterly spending plan and spending narrative questions for section 9817 of the ARP can be submitted to HCBSincreasedFMAP@cms.hhs.gov.
+We extend our congratulations on this conditional approval and look forward to working with you further throughout the implementation of ARP section 9817.
+Programmatic and financial questions and quarterly spending plan and narrative questions for section 9817 of the ARP can be submitted to HCBSincreasedFMAP@cms.hhs.gov.